ragnarokxg/Sweet-Conky-Plasma/README.md

-# SweetDarkConkyRevisited
+# Sweet-Conky-Plasma
-Paste the SweetDarkConky folder into your .conky folder.
+Paste the Sweet-Conky-Plasma folder into your .conky folder.

 copy fonts from fonts folder into your .fonts folder